 Pedal Ahead creates lifestyles through socially conscious transportation.
-By providing electric bicycles, our goal is to enhance quality of life opportunities for participants who would not have the financial means nor exposure to alternative transportation benefits - we enhance quality of life through physical, mental and environmental health.
+By providing electric bicycles, our goal is to enhance quality of life opportunities for participants who would not have the financial means nor exposure to alternative transportation benefits.
+We prioritize e-bike distributions to applicants in a low-income threshold of $49,000, or below - while providing quality of life enhancements through physical, mental and environmental health.

 Join the Pedal Ahead Movement!

-Electric bicycles are now available through our innovative LOAN to OWN program, for commuting to work and school, transportation and day-to-day activities, all while promoting an active health lifestyle!
+Electric bicycles are now available through our innovative LOAN to OWN program by prioritizing low-income threshold applicants, and awarding bicycles for commuting to work and school, transportation and day-to-day activities... all while promoting an active health lifestyle!
 Each participant rides an average of just 5 miles per day, tracks and shares rides for our e-bike study, and secures low cost bicycle insurance.
 Participants become eligible to own the Pedal Ahead e-bike following the successful completion of the two-year term!

 The program was envisioned, designed and created by San Diego County Supervisor Nathan Fletcher and Rider Safety Visibility 501c3, with initial funding provided by San Diego County, The Left Coast Fund, The San Diego Foundation’s COVID-19 Response Fund and SDG&E.

 Pedal Ahead was initiated in September 2020 by Rider Safety Visibility (RSV), a 501c3, in partnership with County Supervisor Nathan Fletcher to serve as an alternative to automobile transportation through socially conscious transportation.

 The program growing to increase e-bike ridership throughout all of San Diego county with a sustained focus to serve residents living in underserved communities.

 Riders will use a GPS technology app to track trip distances, and transportation and recreation patterns, which is tracked by RSV and updated regularly.